Scarlet Heart Thailand: Main

-A 21st-century girl, finds herself stuck in a streak of bad luck.
+A 21st-century girl who finds herself stuck in a streak of bad luck.
 Seeking an escape, she heads to Chiang Mai, only to be mysteriously transported 300 years into the past.
 She awakens in the body of a sickly young noblewoman from the enigmatic Lanna Kingdom.
 In this new identity she navigate the complexities of survival and love in an ancient regime.